 Here are some best practices to consider when personalizing the content of your message:

 - Segment lists based on behaviors, location, skills or interests.

 - Incorporate details about their company or family in the email.

 - Find out which product(s) they are interested in.

 - Learn the problems they are trying to solve.

 When you optimize your lead nurturing in this way, you strongly increase your chances of converting a lead.

 Use the right tools

 While engaging in all the right places is generally the rule, make you sure you understand which communication method your lead prefers.
+This can be very beneficial to prevent unsold leads.
 While email or phone calls may be your preferred method of communication, it may not be theirs.

 Let’s go back to that vacuum cleaner.
 Did I need a vacuum?
 Yes.
 Was I interested in the exact product that was being pushed?
 Probably.
 (I wouldn’t have filled out the form otherwise.)
 The deal killer?
 It was my birthday and we were in the middle of dinner; I wanted to spend time with my family.
 Terrible timing.